 SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

-by Jill Loeffler •
+By: Jill Loeffler • Updated: August 15, 2025

 The Greenwich Steps in San Francisco are a lesser-known set of stairs that bring you up to Coit Tower.
 They are one block north of the more famous Filbert Street Steps.

 They take you about the same distance to the top but have a very different look.
-They also aren't as busy as the neighboring staircase and they are still fun to explore.
+They also aren't as busy as the neighboring staircase, and they are still fun to explore.

 Find tips on where they start and finish and what to expect as you climb or descend them.

-The Greenwich Steps in San Francisco start about a half a block in from the corner of Greenwich and Sansome Streets.
+The Greenwich Steps in San Francisco start about a half block in from the corner of Greenwich and Sansome Streets.

 As you begin to climb the stairs, you will start to see some gorgeous flowers in the surrounding garden.
 Here is just one I saw during my last climb.